 Conducting a SuDS report on your development is often stipulated as part of the planning approval process, but what are the other key reasons why having a SuDS strategy is crucial for planning approval?

-A Sustainable Urban Drainage Strategy (SuDS) is the consideration of how surface water drainage and flooding will be managed at a new development site.
-Sustainable drainage systems aim to mimic natural drainage while also reducing flooding by catching or storing it where it falls.
+A Sustainable Urban Drainage Strategy (SuDS) is the consideration of managing surface water drainage and flooding at a new development site.
+Sustainable drainage systems aim to mimic natural drainage while reducing flooding by catching or storing it where it falls.

-The reason why SuDS are so important as part of planning is that local authorities and the UK Environment Agency are very concerned with the rise of local and national flooding, and the impact that can have on people and their property.
+SuDS are crucial as part of planning because local authorities and the UK Environment Agency are very concerned with the rise of local and national flooding, and the impact that can have on people and their property.

 As more sites across the UK incorporate SuDS into their design and construction, we can collectively reduce the pressure on traditional piped drainage and decrease the risk of flash flooding.

-In this article, we will explore when SuDS design is expected as part of new developments, as well as other key reasons why SuDS is crucial for planning approval.
+Continue this article to discover when to expect SuDS as part of new developments and other key reasons why a SuDS strategy is crucial for planning approval.

 When is a SuDS Strategy Stipulated in Planning Applications?